-During this portion of the program students have will successfully complete theory and laboratory.
-The students will be assigned to a pharmacy for 180 clock hours to work under the supervision of a registered pharmacist.
-The student's duties will be counting medication, pouring of soluble medications, entering prescription drug order information into computers, selecting proper containers, affixing auxiliary labels, drug product pre-packing, mixing sterile I.V. solutions, and proper use of medication for pharmacist review.
-Applications of O.S.H.A. rules and regulations will be demonstrated by the student.
-[Prerequisites: PHT 100 through PHT 106]
+Upon completion of this course, the student will be assigned 210 clock hours in a hospital / retail pharmacy setting under the supervision of a registered pharmacist.
+The student's duties will include by are not limited to counting medication, pouring of soluble medications, entering prescription drug orders into computer system, selecting proper containers, affixing auxiliary labels, drug product pre-packing, mixing sterile I.V. solutions, and proper use of medication for pharmacist review.
+Applications of OSHA and HIPAA rules and regulations will be demonstrated by the student.
+[Prerequisites: PHT 101 through PHT 106]